 Because tumescent local anesthesia lasts so long, tumescent liposuction is less painful and more pleasant than liposuction under general anesthesia or IV sedation.
-With tumescent local anesthesia, patients are able to avoid the post-operative nausea and vomiting associated with general anesthesia.
+With tumescent local anesthesia, patients can avoid postoperative nausea and vomiting associated with general anesthesia.
 Tumescent anesthesia is so efficient at providing fluid to the body that it is unnecessary to use IV fluids.
 There is a risk of dangerous fluid overload if excessive IV fluids are given to a tumescent liposuction patient.

 When you arrive at Tucson Cosmetics Aesthetics and Surgery you will be provided with a comprehensive consultation addressing all your questions regarding the procedure.
-You will be given a pre/post operative folder with instructions for optimal surgical results.
+You will be given a pre/post-operative folder with instructions for optimal surgical results.
 You will need a clearance with your medical physician to assure that you are healthy enough to undergo the procedure.
-We recommend Dr Randy Kiewe, who is one of the best Medical Physicians on Long Island.
-Then, you will be all set for the surgery.
-Just remember to avoid aspirin, vitamin e, herbal supplements, advil, ibuprofen or other medications that the surgeon may limit, at least 2 weeks prior to surgery.
-You should expect swelling for a few days after the procedure.
-Most people return to their daily routine with in a few days with tumescent liposuction.
+Just remember to avoid aspirin, vitamin E, herbal supplements, advil, ibuprofen or other medications that the surgeon may limit, at least 2 weeks before surgery.
+You should expect to swell for a few days after the procedure.
+Most people return to their daily routine within a few days with tumescent liposuction.
 Also expect to have some bruising after the procedure which can last for up to 1-2 weeks post-surgery.
-We recommend arnica Montana a herbal medication that decreases bruising and swelling 60% faster than placebo.
+We recommend arnica Montana, an herbal medication that decreases bruising and swelling 60% faster than a placebo.

 We offer the following procedures:

 - Facial liposuction of the cheeks, jowl and chin